rallekralle11/Project_Epi/README.md

 Holes where M2 bolts can be used to hold it in place.

-No rx/tx/power LED.
+No rx/tx/power LEDs.
 Only one on pin 13 for testing.

 Made to suit JLC manufacturing tolerances.